imagedataset/multimediaforensic_images_database/README.md

 (4) Agarwal, A., Gupta, A., “Real-time double JPEG forensics for mobile devices”, Journal of Real- Time Image Processing, vol. 19, pp. 727–737, 2022. https://doi.org/10.1007/s11554-022-01218-y

-For using as a benchhmarking, images should be centrally cropped